marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 // rain?
 {% endhighlight %}

-When a value cannot be matched with any of the `case` clauses a `scala.MatchError` runtime exception is thrown.
+When a value cannot be pattern matched a `scala.MatchError` runtime exception is thrown.
 A special "catch all" case can be provided to handle all previously unmatched values